FreeAndFair/formal-rcv/docs/glossary.md

 language.

 Note that the statutes of individual jurisdictions may assign different meanings to these terms.
-For example, San Francisco Charter [Section 13.102.a][SF_Charter_13_102_a] takes "ballot" to mean "vote" in the sense of this glossary.
+For example, in the first sentence of [Section 13.102.a][SF_Charter_13_102_a] of the San Francisco Charter, the Charter uses "ballot" as meaning "vote" in the sense of this glossary.
 For this reason, the project strives to distinguish visually when a term is being used with the global project meaning as opposed to the meaning as assigned by the statute being discussed.